 Here, you will learn to shake off preconceived ideas and expand your comfort zone.
 You will learn to open your mind to new theories in order to engage and support all of your future students in their education.
 Most importantly, we will help you heed the call to serve our children and arm you will be armed with the tools you need to become an agent of change, inspiration, and advocacy.
 In your students’ world, and in your own.

 Here, you will triumph over challenges and hone the skills to:

 Your Path to the Classroom

 No matter who we are, we all learn a little differently.
 That’s why Alliant has created two routes to success in the Preliminary Education Specialist Teaching Credential program.
 Making the most of our partnerships with schools around the area, we’ll support you in networking and finding the ideal placement for your future goals.

 STUDENT TEACHING TRACK

-During this track, you complete a 16-week, unpaid student teaching placement in at least two grade levels under the guidance of a Master Teacher.
+During this track, you complete a 16-week, unpaid student teaching placement in at least two grade levels under the guidance of an experienced teacher.
 This path is optimal for studying teaching methods and preparing you for classroom application before you even start your career as a full-time teacher-of-record.